 Ben van Enckevort, Chief Technology Officer at Metomic, says:

-These changes are not just a by-the-numbers standard update, but instead, reflect the need for organisations to strengthen their defences against evolving threats and vulnerabilities.
+These updates aren’t just routine changes—they reflect the need for organisations to strengthen their defences against evolving cyber threats and gaps in security controls.

 The transitions to PCI DSS v4.0 bring significant changes to data security standards, including: